Please see the FY25 Pay Grades and the Career Profile Database.

 Pay Grade: A pay structure is made up of pay grades.
 Jobs in the same pay grades have similar pay in the market.
 A pay grade is assigned to every staff job.
 The ranges are designed to keep our salaries competitive with similar jobs in the related job market.
 The HR Compensation team regularly compares Rice University’s staff jobs to external benchmarks to ensure that our pay grades are competitive.

 Pay Range: Each pay grade has a pay range that includes a minimum, midpoint, and maximum.
 A job is paid between the minimum and maximum of its pay grade.
 Midpoints of the pay ranges represent Rice University’s desired competitive position in the external market, which is determined by a statistical calculation based on external salary survey data used to benchmark jobs in each pay grade.
 Pay ranges within each pay grade are based on qualifications, skills, experience, equity in comparison to similar positions, and external market values.
 Pay ranges allow for differences among positions within the same grade as well as increasing levels of responsibility and performance within the same job.
 Departments should also consider their budgets when determining salary ranges.
-Please click on the FY24 Grade Ranges 1.1.2024 for the latest Pay Ranges. *Please be aware that any salary request for new hires above the midpoint will need additional compensation review and approval.
+Please click on the Pay Grade Ranges for the latest Pay Ranges. *Please be aware that any salary request for new hires above the midpoint will need additional compensation review and approval.

 Benchmarking: Refers to the process of comparing an organization's compensation practices, salary levels, and benefits against industry standards, competitor practices, or other relevant external benchmarks.
 This comparison helps organizations assess the competitiveness and effectiveness of their compensation packages.